Xavier Villaurrutia

-Xavier Villaurrutia y González (27 March 1903 – 25 December 1950) was a Mexican poet, playwright and literary critic whose most famous works are the short theatrical dramas called Autos profanos, compiled in the work Poesía y teatro completos, published in 1953.
+Xavier Villaurrutia y González (27 March 1903 – 25 December 1950) was a Mexican poet, playwright, translator, and literary critic whose most famous works are the short theatrical dramas called Autos profanos, compiled in the work Poesía y teatro completos, published in 1953.
+Starting in the late 1930s, Villaurrutia's work reflects his preoccupation with death.
+He wrote about feeling a nostalgia for death, and about invitations to death.

-Early life
+Biography

 Xavier Villaurrutia was born in Mexico City in 1903.
 He studied in the Escuela Nacional Preparatoria (National Preparatory School) and in the Escuela de Jurisprudencia (Jurisprudence School).
 During that time, he felt a certain affinity to writing so he decided to dedicate his life to writing literature.

 In 1928, he joined the grupo de los Contemporáneos (Contemporaries).
-In 1935, he received a scholarship to study theatre at Yale University.
+In 1935, he received a scholarship from the Rockefeller Foundation to study theatre at Yale University.
 Returning to Mexico in 1937, he started working for the local newspaper, Letras de Mexico.

-Along with Salvador Novo, they founded the magazine Ulises in 1927.

-Professional achievements

-Professionally, Villaurrutia worked for the Mexican literary review, Contemporáneos (literally "Contemporaries"), from 1928 to 1931.
 Villaurrutia would later found the first experimental theater in Mexico.

+Along with Salvador Novo, they founded the magazine Ulises in 1927, in which he published the novel Dama de corazones (Lady of hearts) in 1928.